sleeptoken/zettelkasten/Understanding basic crypto.md

 ##### b64 represent of ascii

 One character of a Base64 string encodes 6 binary digits (bits), and so 4 characters of Base64 encode three 8-bit bytes.

+> The most common way is to take the ordinal bytes of the message, convert them into hexadecimal, and concatenate.
+This can be interpreted as a base-16/hexadecimal number, and also represented in base-10/decimal.

 ### References